 This post will provide you with the fasting guidelines for the Apostles’ Fast for this year, according to the general practice of All Saints parish and as approved for publication by Fr.
 David Winn.

 These guidelines are general.
 Fasting is a spiritual discipline that should be practiced with the oversight and direction of your spiritual father.
 If you have any specific questions about how the fasting discipline applies to you, you should consult your spiritual father.
 In the case of All Saints parishioners, your spiritual father is Fr.
-Nicholas.
+David.

 The general guidelines for the Apostles’ Fast are as follows:

 MONDAYS, WEDNESDAYS, and FRIDAYS are Strict Fast Days.
 On these days we abstain from meat, dairy, fish with backbones, fowl, wine, and oil.

 TUESDAYS and THURSDAYS are Wine and Oil Days.
 On these days the fast is relaxed to permit wine and oil, but we still abstain from meat, dairy, fish with backbones, and fowl.

 SATURDAYS and SUNDAYS are Fish, Wine, and Oil Days.
 On these days the fast is further relaxed to permit fish with backbones in addition to wine and oil, but we still abstain from meat, dairy, and fowl.